digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Uptime: UAT is expected to be up "all the time".
         * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.
     * Data: Data in UAT is expected to persist and only change on user interaction.
-    * ❓ Migration: UAT data gets new migrations "upserted" only outside 8:00-17:00.
+    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
 * Production:
     * Primary goal: To be used by documentalists performing their documentation duties.
     * Access: Production may be accessed by documentalists and by product team members in order to cooperate with the testers.